 What is Teeth Grinding?

 Teeth grinding, often referred to as bruxism, is a condition that can affect the overall health of the mouth and jaw.
 Grinding typically occurs at night when people aren’t even aware of what they’re doing.
 You may grind your teeth during the day because of anxiety or stress.
-Regardless of when you grind your teeth, consistent bruxism can lead to tooth fracture, TMJ-related pain as well as headaches and mouth soreness.
+Regardless of when you grind your teeth, consistent bruxism can lead to tooth fracture and TMJ-related pain, as well as headaches and mouth soreness.

 What causes Teeth Grinding?